NOVA Wild

-NOVA Wild is a 30-acre (12-hectare) family zoo located at 1228 Hunter Mill Road in Reston, Virginia.
-Visitors are offered tram safari tours, walking tours, and camel rides at the zoo, which features an aviary, reptile house, and butterfly garden.The zoo has 27 species of mammals, 10 species of birds, and 6 species of reptiles.
+NOVA Wild is a 30 acre zoo in Reston, Virginia.
+The zoo features a self-drive-through Safari with zebras, bison, and llamas, and a walking tour with cheetahs, capybaras, kangaroos, sloths, camel rides, and a bird aviary.
+The zoo has over 50 species of animals.

 History

+20th century

-In 1975, local developer and entrepreneur Mack Slye "Jack" Crippen Jr. opened the Pet-A-Pet Farm on a 60-acre (24.28-hectare) parcel he owned near Lake Fairfax Park, which he had developed in the 1960s and later sold to Fairfax County.
+In 1975, local developer and entrepreneur Mack Slye "Jack" Crippen Jr. opened the Pet-A-Pet Farm on a 60-acre (24.28-hectare) parcel he owned near Lake Fairfax Park, which he had developed in the 1960s and later sold to Fairfax County, Virginia.
 Crippen had been a collector of exotic animals for a few years, and the closing of ABC's 280-acre (113.31-hectare) Largo Wildlife Preserve in Prince George's County, Maryland and the availability of its menagerie was the trigger for his venture.

 After operating Pet-A-Pet for a few years and losing nearly $200,000 in the venture, Crippen decided to close it in 1978, selling off or giving away most of the 500 animals at the petting zoo.
 The last animal to be rehomed was a 17-year-old female Asian elephant named Topsy, who originally supposed to be sent to the Portland Zoo in February 1979, but the deal fell through and Topsy instead wound up in a circus, where she was euthanized after injuring a trainer.

-However, Mark Smith, an employee of the Zoological Consortium, a professional management group which had been brought in by Crippen to help dispose of all the animals at Pet-A-Pet, decided to try to reopen the park.
+Mark Smith, an employee of the Zoological Consortium, a professional management group, which had been brought in by Crippen to help dispose of all the animals at Pet-A-Pet, decided to try to reopen the park.
 Smith was able to find a financial backer in Loudoun businessman Robert D. Johnson, and the new zoo, now named Pet Farm Park, opened in the spring of 1980.

 In 1993, Pet Farm Park was renamed Reston Animal Park.

-In 1994 Johnson and his wife, Shirley, sued Mack Crippen for violating an agreement over the rental of the park property, but eventually reached an agreement that would allow the couple to continue to rent the property, now reduced to 30 acres (12 hectares), for the next five years.
+In 1994, Johnson and his wife, Shirley, sued Mack Crippen for violating an agreement over the rental of the park property, but eventually reached an agreement that would allow the couple to continue to rent the property, now reduced to 30 acres (12 hectares), for the next five years.

 When the lease ran out in 1999, the Johnsons were not able to reach a new lease agreement with Mack Crippen and moved Reston Animal Park to a rented location on the Sunshine Farms in Loudoun County.
 Eventually, Johnson would change the name to the Leesburg Animal Park in 2001.